DrKRR/esp8266_1.3inchOLED_SPI_I2C/README.md

 <p align = "center">[(https://www.instructables.com/ESP8266-I2C-PORT-and-Address-Scanner/)]<p/>
 I have used the second website to obtain the I2C address of the 1.3" OLED used in the present work.
 The Arduino program is included <a href="https://github.com/DrKRR/esp8266_1.3inchOLED_SPI_I2C/blob/main/1.3inch_OLED_I2C_test.ino"> here </a>
 The output on the Serial Monitor is available <a href="https://github.com/DrKRR/esp8266_1.3inchOLED_SPI_I2C/blob/main/I2C_Serial_Monitor_Output.docx"> here </a>
+<i>The I2C address for my display is 0x3C.</i> But, for certain displays, it is mentioned that DC>>GND-->I2C addrees=0x3D.
+One should test and ascertain the I2C address before its use.